CcConStanTine/GoalScheduler/README.md

 ## <strong>GoalScheduler 📔</strong>

+### Try it out!

+The project is alive (<a href="https://goal-scheduler.web.app/welcome">click there</a>), the front-side still lack of some features described below, but the MVP is on!
 ### Project description

 Web REST application mirroring a real-life goal planner with some fancy features which computers are able to do.